Cyber00011011/Cyber00011011.github.io/_posts/2021-2-17-CookingUpCyber.md

 ![stackstring](/images/stack_string.PNG)

 For more fun check out some of references below and the complete list of supported operations.
-I gathered the list of Operations from looking at this list from a [json source code file](https://github.com/gchq/CyberChef/blob/master/src/core/config/Categories.json).
+I gathered the list of Operations below from looking at this CyberChef [json source code file](https://github.com/gchq/CyberChef/blob/master/src/core/config/Categories.json).

 > 386 Operations organized in 16 Categories.